henry-anderson/Ronin/DochAlgo/simplified.md

 ### Loyalty
 The player must have been in the clan for at least 90 days to receive gloves and 180 days to receive their chest or higher.
 Whether the player left for 2 hours because they were irritated or whether they are completely new is irrelevant here.

+## Protocol
+* Generals hold a 24 hour vote to decide on a category of players
+* A final count is completed
+* Proteus and Unox attendances are added up for each player in the chosen category
+* All relevant information is inserted into the program
+* The winner along with all input data is posted in the general group to be audited for mistakes for a 24 hour period
+* Drops are sent and the winner is announced to the clan